-- Internet connection with high availability: "Flat rate" (flat rate tariff without restriction on time or data volume) - Set the WiFi frequency to 2.4 GHz. - Dynamic IP addressing (DHCP, delivered condition) in the network (WiFi): - Have this checked on site by an IT expert prior to commissioning.
-Arrange for set up if required. - Set routing and security parameters in the IP network (LAN).
+- Internet connection with high availability: "Flat rate" (flat rate tariff without restriction on time or data volume) - Set the WiFi frequency to 2.4 GHz. - Dynamic IP addressing (DHCP, delivered condition) in the network (WiFi): Have this checked on site by an IT expert prior to - commissioning.
+Arrange for set up if required.Set routing and security parameters in the IP net- - Set routing and security parameters in the IP network (LAN).
+Enable the following parts for direct outgoing con-